2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 When series matures, anyone may instantly claim unused coupons by placing BCH and immediately redeeming.

+### Where do coupons come from?

+Anything that can send satoshis can write a coupon by sending money to a coupon contract.

+The coupon could be written by a person, a bot, a service, or another contract system.

+Coupons can be written in response to external events, like markets.
+Or coupons can be emitted in response to things like hash rate or difficulty.

+Coupon writing is permissionless and pluralistic, meaning many different parties may write coupons for conflicting or independent reasons.

+### I have Futures, but I want liquid Bitcoin Cash now?

+FBCH fungible tokens can be traded on [tapswap](https://tapswap.cash/trade).

 ### I forgot about my FBCH for 100 years, can I still redeem it for BCH?